 Rub horseradish into the beef roast and top with fresh herbs.
 Cook on low for 8 hours and thicken gravy by adding arrowroot or cornstarch to water to it and heating it on the stovetop.

-For crockpot roast you do not have to brown your meat before putting it in the crockpot.
-If you are making pot roast in the Instant Pot or oven, browning it is a good idea to seal in all of the flavors during the shorter cooking time.
+For this recipe you do not have to brown your meat before putting it in the crockpot.
+If you are making it in the Instant Pot or oven, browning it is a good idea to seal in all of the flavors during the shorter cooking time.

 The key to tender meat in the slow cooker is letting it cook!
 You want the meat to fall apart easily.

-The slow cooker method for making pot roast is the easiest way to make sure you get that delicious fall apart meat you want for a tender pot roast.
+The slow cooker method is the easiest way to make sure you get that delicious fall apart meat .

 - 3 lb beef chuck roast